 How To Consume

-Here are some easy ways to add prunes to your diet:
+Here are some easy ways to add plums to your diet:

 - Use Plums sauces or jam

 - Eat them alone as a snack.